Germany sees high numbers in femicide | DW | 10.11.2020

 Every day in Germany a man tries to kill his partner or ex-partner.
 One in three attempts is successful.
 Cases are rising — and activists say too many perpetrators are getting off lightly.

-One Sunday evening in Frankfurt, Germany, a 35-year old doctor was stabbed 18 times by her former partner.
+One Sunday evening in early 2019 in Frankfurt, Germany, a 35-year old doctor was stabbed 18 times by her former partner.
 She died within minutes on the street outside her front door.

 Julia Schäfer, a prosecutor in Frankfurt at the time, was called to the scene.
 This case, sadly, is a very typical one, she says.